PagerDuty/postincident-howie-docs/docs/index.md

 As Nora Jones notes:

 > We’re at an age in software where learning from incidents is pivotal to our companies’ continued successes.
-There is a massive opportunity for Software Engineers to learn more about the applications of Resilience Engineering, Human Factors, and Systems Safety to their everyday work with the goal of learning how we can extract value and build expertise from incidents and surprises.**1**
+There is a massive opportunity for Software Engineers to learn more about the applications of Resilience Engineering, Human Factors, and Systems Safety to their everyday work with the goal of learning how we can extract value and build expertise from incidents and surprises.<sup>[1](https://www.jeli.io/howie/authors-acknowledgements)</sup>

 When we think about learning from our incidents, we often don’t have a good framework for what we can get out of this work.
-As noted cognitive psychologist and researcher Gary Klein explains in his book on human performance in everyday work conditions.**2**
+As noted cognitive psychologist and researcher Gary Klein explains in his book on human performance in everyday work conditions.<sup>[2](https://www.jeli.io/howie/authors-acknowledgements)</sup>

-**Insert image**
+!!! tip
+    Performance Improvement = Error Reduction + Insight Generation

 So far, the industry has over-indexed in the “error reduction” part of the equation by emphasizing incident metrics like mean time to respond and not much on generating insights.
-By investing in learning and in generating quality insights from each individual incident, you will be able to provide context around your incident metrics and show a more complete picture of performance improvements.**3**
+By investing in learning and in generating quality insights from each individual incident, you will be able to provide context around your incident metrics and show a more complete picture of performance improvements.<sup>[3](https://www.jeli.io/howie/authors-acknowledgements)</sup>

 This guide provides some concrete strategies to help you begin to develop skills in generating insights and to help your company in developing an incident analysis program.
 It will start by walking you through the stages of an investigation: how to assign and accept an investigation, identify your incident data for analysis, prepare for interviews, and write a calibration document.
 As you wrap up your investigation, you will also learn how to lead a learning review meeting, complete an incident report, and integrate any additional findings and action items before you finalize and distribute your learnings within your organization.